-- Clean the motorcycle. (p.
-161) - Clean the brakes.
+- Clean the motorcycle. ( p.
+170) - Clean the brake system.

 After EVERY trip on salted roads, thoroughly clean the brake calipers and brake linings after they have cooled down while they are installed; use cold water and dry them well.

 After riding on salted roads, thoroughly wash the motorcycle with cold water and dry it well.